 However, the methodology does not advocate multi-tasking, and in Projects with complex Schedule Networks, the results of implementing the Critical path Methodology have proven to be deterrent to the overall Project Schedule.
 In addition, there is no standard method for calculating and optimizing the Project Buffers.
 The Critical Path Project Management Methodology has had a fair amount of success in manufacturing domains though it has not achieved any noteworthy success in the IT Sector.

 Similarly in lines with the principals of Critical Chain Methodology, the Event Chain Methodology of Project Management focuses on determining the uncertain events and the chain Reactions they propagate.
 It is a method of modelling uncertainties and is based on Monte Carlo Analysis, Bayesian Believe Network and other established simulation methodologies.
 Events when occurred can cause other events triggering an Even Chain, which will effectively alter the course of the Project.
 Events and Event Chains are identified and a Quantitative Analysis is performed to determine the extent of the uncertainty and the probable impact of the same on the Project.
 From this exercise, Critical Event Chains are evolved which have the potential to cause the most impact on the Project.
 Event Chain diagrams are visual representation of the Event and Event Chains and their impact.

 It is clear that neither the Critical Path Project Management Methodology nor the Event Chain Methodology can be considered as alternatives to the standard Methodology for project Management as advocated by PMBOK®.
 While the Critical Path Project Management Methodology can be at best used as a tool for deriving Project Schedule networks, the Event Chain Methodology for Project Management can be used as a tool for Quantitative Risk Analysis.

-Critical chain project management (CCPM) is a technique of managing and planning the projects in a way that it emphasises on the resources which are required to execute the project tasks.
+Critical chain project management (CCPM) is a technique of managing and planning the projects in a way that it emphasizes on the resources which are required to execute the project tasks.